nwaughachukwuma/ms-video-indexer-js/README.md

   - get video thumbnails for any item/model which described the video, such as face, scene or shot.
 - [x] Jest Test.
 - [x] Examples
-- [ ] Handlers for other API calls - May implement this based on request
+- [ ] Handlers for other API calls to be implemented based on need/request

 ## Example/Usage